 By: WCTV Eyewitness News

 VALDOSTA, Ga.
-(WCTV) -- Residents in South Georgia are being warned to take extra precautions to protect themselves against mosquitoes after numerous mosquitoes in Lowndes County tested positive for West Nile Virus.
+(WCTV) -- Residents in South Georgia are being warned to take extra precautions to protect themselves against mosquitoes after 24 mosquito samples in Lowndes County tested positive for West Nile Virus.

-The Georgia Department of Public Health's South Health District says the test results were revealed through a partnership with the Mosquito Surveillance Program.
+The Georgia Department of Public Health's South Health District originally reported in late June that West Nile Virus had been found in some samples.
+The test results were revealed through a partnership with the Mosquito Surveillance Program.